Srikrishnayaji/Insta_api_functions/README.md

 # Insta_api_functions

-Code written: Python
+Code written: Python;
-Library Used: requests
+Library Used: requests;
-API used    : Instagram API
+API used    : Instagram API;

 Details about the file insta_api.py.
       The file consists of 2 functions that can be created based on the previlages given by insta api in client mode: